aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 ### Optional: AWS Amplify Sample Web Application

 An AWS Amplify application can be deployed optionally and hosted via Amazon Cloudfront and AWS Amplify.
-To review deployment steps complete a successful CarbonLake Quickstart Application deployment.
-The AWS Amplify Web Application depends on the core CarbonLake Quickstart components.
+To review deployment steps complete a successful CarbonLake Quick Start Application deployment.
+The AWS Amplify Web Application depends on the core CarbonLake Quick Start components.

 Review the [Web Application Stack](lib/stacks/stack-web/carbonlake-qs-web-stack.ts) and [Stack Outputs](#web-stack-outputs).

-### Optional: Amazon Quicksight Module with prebuilt visualizations and Analysis
+### Optional: Amazon Quicksight Module with pre-built visualizations and Analysis

 An Amazon Quicksight stack can be deployed optionally with pre-built visualizations for Scope 1, 2, and 3 emissions.
 This stack requires additional manual setup in the AWS console detailed in this guide.